Skip navigation

 2. ... viruses or other pathogens, attaching to them, and marking the pathogens for destruction.
 Once produced, antibodies remain ...

-10. ...
-Antibodies attach to specific foreign particles and germs, marking them for destruction.
-The number of immune system ...
+10. ... that attach to specific foreign particles and germs, marking them for destruction.
+Individuals with dysgammaglobulinemia are prone ...

 previous · 1 · 2 · 3 · next